MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 ## Office 365 Groups guest settings

+Teams uses Office 365 Groups for team membership.
+The Office 365 Groups guest settings must be turned on in order for guest access in Teams to work.

 To set Office 365 Groups guest settings

 1. In the Microsoft 365 admin center, in the left navigation, expand **Settings**.